juliomrqz/nativescript-vibrate/README.md

 $ tns plugin add nativescript-vibrate
 ```

-This command automatically installs the necessary files, as well as stores nativescript-texttospeech as a dependency in your project's package.json file.
+This command automatically installs the necessary files, as well as stores **nativescript-vibrate** as a dependency in your project's **package.json** file.

-Due to a current open issue with NativeScript, [#669](https://github.com/NativeScript/nativescript-cli/issues/669), the plugin needs to be added before adding any platforms with the `tns add platform` command.

 ## Permissions